Umlatt/vdo.ninja/README.md

 **Certificates**:
 - Certificates are created/renewed using `certbot/letsencrypt`.
 -  **NOTE**: Autorenewal of certs is not yet configured, however, rebooting the container will trigger a cert renewal.
+-  **NOTE**: **A VALID DNS NAME IS REQUIRED FOR HTTPS**.
+This is a requirement of HTTPS, not this deployment.

+**START DELAY**
+- Please note that, depending on your connection to the let's encrypt service, it may take a little time of your DNS to be registered.
+You can track the progress by following the steps below.
+This is typically a matter of several seconds (if a valid DNS name is provided)
+1. Get your container name/id: `docker ps`
+2. Using the name of your conatiner that you created (in the output from step 1), you can tail the logs `docker logs --follow <container_name/id>`
+3. You will see the steps of https registration and the output should provide you with the domain name that you configured.